-Waste, in this case litter/rubbish, along the SBLM coastline is managed through the Working for the Coast (WftC) initiative, which is a national programme.
-WftC are responsible for collecting waste from the coastal environment and maintaining facilities at all the accessible beaches.
-It is important that the LMs use the WftC as a tool to aid them in ensuring that beaches are kept clean.
+Waste, in this case litter/rubbish, along the WCDM coastline can be managed through the Working for the Coast (WftC) initiative, which is a national programme.
+However, this activity is dependent on the programmes and implementers that have been appointed for the relevant funding cycle.
+It is important that the Municipalities engage with the programme in order to receive the full benefits of the projects that can be facilitated.
+It is important that the LMs use the WftC as a tool to aid them in ensuring that beaches are kept clean as well as to uplift coastal communities through the employment opportunities that the WftC programme provides.